 Passion an important key word

-Passion for an area or a topic or skill is thus a key factor in achieving one’s goals.
+Passion for an area, a topic, or a skill is thus a key factor in achieving one’s goals.

 “Passion sets the direction of your arrow, but grit determines the strength and size of the arrow,” says Sigmundsson.

 Men generally find the strongest connection between passion and grit.
 They spend a lot of energy on what they’re passionate about.
 For women, the strongest connection seems to be between grit and a positive mindset.

 The study included 126 participants and forms the basis for the article.
 This article is also linked to other articles and a book that has recently been written on the criteria for success.
 The research at NTNU on learning and skills development has been going on for almost 30 years.

 Several researchers have been working on the Norwegian book Ekspertise.
 Utvikling av kunnskap og ferdigheter [Expertise.
 Development of knowledge and skills] during the past four to five years.
 In their research, they studied what factors enabled selected individuals to excel in their fields.
 These characters include H. C. Andersen, Charles Darwin, and Zlatan Ibrahimovic, among others.